smithlabdurham/phylo-workflow/MrBayes/README.md

   MrBayes will report anything it cannot handle; generally, aim for a parsimonious Nexus file.
   If MrBayes closes unexpectedly, taking any error messages with it, try launching it from the command line:

-  - On Windows, launch the command prompt by typing `cmd` into the start menu; navigate to this directory (using `cd ../path/to/directory`), then launch MrBayes with e.g. `mb.3.2.7-win64.exe exe MyNexusFile.nex`.

 - Add a MrBayes block containing the details of the desired analysis to the end of the file.
    Example: